HadesVR/Wand-Controller/README.md

 #### Arduino pro mini
 The center piece of this controller is the Arduino pro mini 3.3v, 8mhz.
 This controller will most likely not work if you put in a 5v version of the arduino as running the crystal at 16mhz at 3.3v (and less) is *fairly out of spec*.
-Moreover, for some ***stupid*** reason there's a few different hardware variants of the arduino pro mini that move some of the analog pins around or straight up don't have them (yay, sounds like fun.)
+Moreover, for some ***stupid*** reason there's a few different hardware variants of the arduino pro mini that move some of the analog pins around or straight up don't have them (yay, fun)
 Before buying the Arduino it's important you consult the table below to know if the arduino is compatible, since the A6 and A7 pins are used for the trigger and one of the analog stick axis.

 ![NO](img/NO.png)